Back to Academy

 The CWB is separate from and doesn't reduce:

-• GST/HST Credit
+• GST/HST Credit – you can receive both

-• Canada Child Benefit
+• Canada Child Benefit – separate programs

-• Provincial benefits
+• Provincial benefits – stackable with most provincial credits

 Interaction with EI

-Common Questions
+Common CWB Questions

 What counts as "working income"?

 Employment income (before deductions), self-employment income, and certain taxable benefits.
-EI, pensions, and investment income do not count.
+EI, pensions, and investment income do NOT count.

 Can students claim CWB?

-Only if enrolled full-time for 13 weeks or less during the year, or if you have an eligible dependant.
+Only if enrolled full-time for 13 weeks or less during the year, OR if you have an eligible dependant.

-Do I need to apply?
+Do I need to apply separately?

 Tips to Maximize Your CWB